Favicon

 The Advanced Launcher is Applivery's custom-built kiosk launcher that extends Android's native DPC capabilities with additional visual customization, access controls, and display management options.
 It is the recommended choice for deployments where a polished, branded, or highly controlled user experience is required.

-To enable it, go to Kiosk in the policy menu and switch to the Advanced Launcher tab.
+To enable it, go to the Kiosk section and switch to the Advanced Launcher (5) tab.

 The Advanced Launcher provides full control over the visual presentation of the kiosk interface: